 I earned my Ph.D. in biblical studies at Baylor University with an emphasis on Hebrew Bible/Old Testament.
 Prior to that, I received my BA in religion from Augustana College in Sioux Falls, SD and my MTS from Duke Divinity School in Durham, NC.
 I was born in Mitchell, SD, home of the ‘world famous’ Corn Palace (google it).
-My parents own the only pet store in Mitchell and have for the last 30+ years.
-I am married to my wonderful wife Taryn, and we have an 8 year old son and twins–a boy and girl, who joined us in August 2013.
-My hobbies, therefore, tend to include not sleeping much at all, and when I am awake watching Teenage Mutant Ninja Turtles or Blue’s Clues.
+My parents own the only pet store in Mitchell and have for the last 40+ years.
+I am married to my wonderful wife Taryn, and we have a 9 year old son and twins–a boy and girl, who joined us in August 2013.
+My hobbies, therefore, tend to include not sleeping much at all, and when I am awake watching Teenage Mutant Ninja Turtles or Blue’s Clues, or listening non-stop to all things Pokemon.
 Hard gig, eh?

 My academic interests include the book of Genesis, specifically the texts of deception in the Jacob cycle; Old Testament Theology; Psalms; theodicy; troubling portraits of God in the Bible.
 On the New Testament side of things, I am interested in historical Jesus study; Gospel of Matthew; ancient and modern Jewish history and philosophy; and anything pertaining to the study and origins of Judaism.
 I chair the Genesis program unit at the Society of Biblical Literature.
 For more on my scholarly history, interests, and pursuits, see my curriculum vitae.